 Kevin is the Red Door Project’s Chief Creative Director and Co-Founder.
 He is an award-winning actor and director who has performed on the American stage for more than 40 years.
 Kevin is also a communication, organizational and diversity consultant with over 25 years’ experience working with private and non-profit organizations.

-Paige is the Red Door Project’s Programs Manager.
+Paige is the Red Door Project’s Production Manager.
 She graduated from California State University, Fullerton with a degree in Technical Production & Design.
 Her stage management career spans over ten years in various Southern California theaters including Saddleback Civic Light Opera’s McKinnley Theatre, The Historic Lankershim Arts Center, Pasadena Playhouse’s Carrie Hamilton Theatre, and the San Gabriel Mission Playhouse.
 Prior to moving to Portland, she was the Director of Production & Design at California School of the Arts – San Gabriel Valley.